California Wild and Scenic Rivers Act

-Taking heavy inspiration from the National Wild and Scenic Rivers Act the California Wild and Scenic Rivers Act was passed in 1972.
+Inspired by the National Wild and Scenic Rivers Act the California Wild and Scenic Rivers Act was passed in 1972.
 The California Wild and Scenic Rivers Act serves a similar purpose to the National Wild and Scenic Rivers Act.
 Its goal is to protect and preserve certain sections of river in the state of California.

 History

-Signed into law in 1972 the California Wild and Scenic Rivers act compliments the National Wild and Scenic Rivers Act.
+Signed into law in 1972, the California Wild and Scenic Rivers act compliments the National Wild and Scenic Rivers Act.
 This law is independent and operates differently from the National Wild and Scenic Rivers Act.
 The California Wild and Scenic Rivers act preserves and protects sections of river that have been designated.
 A Wild and Scenic designation under the State system prohibits the construction of a dam, water conduit, reservoir, powerhouse, transmission line, or other projects.
 The State System does not require the creation of a management plan unlike the National Wild and Scenic Rivers Act, though one can be created.
 A few rivers within the State system have management plans.
 Under the California Wild and Scenic Rivers Act there are various types of designations.
 "Rivers or segments included with the system are classified by the Legislature as “wild,” “scenic,” or “recreational” based on the level of existing development of adjacent land areas when designated (§ 5093.53)."

-Purpose and Terms
+Purpose and terms

 "It is the policy of the State of California that certain rivers which possess extraordinary scenic, recreational, fishery, or wildlife values shall be preserved in their free-flowing state, together with their immediate environments, for the benefit and enjoyment of the people of the state.
 The Legislature declares that such use of these rivers is the highest and most beneficial use and is a reasonable and beneficial use of water within the meaning of Section 2 of Article X of the California Constitution.
 It is the purpose of this chapter to create a California Wild and Scenic Rivers System to be administered in accordance with the provisions of this chapter."